JimDaly/CRMJSWebAPIServiceUtil/README.md

-It wasn't originally my goal to include a companion TypeScript definition, but because I'd used a model, I was able to add a **TypeScriptDefinitionWriter** class in the CRMWebAPITypeScriptDefinitionWriter.cs file which followed a similar pattern as the **JavaScriptWriter** class, including the use of a template file: CoreTSDefinition.t.ts.
+It wasn't originally my goal to include a companion TypeScript definition, but because I'd used a model, I was able to add a **TypeScriptDefinitionWriter** class in the CRMWebAPITypeScriptDefinitionWriter.cs file which followed a similar pattern as the **JavaScriptWriter** class, including the use of a template file: CoreTSDefinition.d.ts.

 All the work to generate the libraries is found in the **Worker_DoWork** method of the MainWindow.xaml.cs:
 ```C#